The Old Thatch Tavern

-The Old Thatch Tavern is a pub in Stratford-upon-Avon, England, located in the town centre on the corner of Rother Street and Greenhill Street.
+The Old Thatch Tavern is a pub in the town centre of Stratford-upon-Avon, England.
+The tavern is on the corner of Rother Street and Greenhill Street.

 History

 The Old Thatch Tavern became the brewery for Stratford-upon-Avon in 1470 when it was also a pub.
 It has been a licensed pub since 1623 and it is claimed that it is the oldest pub in Stratford.

-The thatched building in which the pub is located has a Grade II listing and is the only thatched-roof property in Stratford's town centre.
+The thatched building in which the pub is located has a Grade II listing.
+The current structure was built in the 1500s, and subsequently altered in the early 1800s.
+This is the only thatched-roof property in Stratford's town centre.